PESTEL Analysis for Strategic Planning: Comprehensive Guide [Updated for 2024]

 • Use alignment by context to align the findings of the PESTEL analysis with goals and initiatives.

-PESTEL Template in BSC Designer
+Implementation of the PESTEL Template with BSC Designer Software

 Let’s review the PESTEL analysis template that we have in BSC Designer.